All Stars Transfer News and Rumours: Olympique Marseille keen on signing En-Nesyri

 Arsenal set Pepe asking price

-Arsenal have set their asking price for club record signing Nicolas Pepe - according to Calciomercato.
+Arsenal have set their asking price for a club record signing Nicolas Pepe - according to Calciomercato.

 The 26-year-old has struggled to live up to his £72 million ($94m) price tag since moving to Emirates Stadium from Lille in 2019 and the Gunners are ready to cut their losses.